 To combat risk organizations feel [or actually do] need more process and procedure.
-Soon hierarchy is added to a sign off or review of things and to double/triple check decisions or products.
+Soon hierarchy is required to sign off or review of things and double/triple check people, decisions, or products.
 All in the effort to manage and mitigate risk and manage from a smaller shop to a larger, dispersed organization.

-In some organizations it seems policy and procedure intends to make up for active, engaged management or for management by walking around or an organization where management knows each and every employee, their role, their responsibility, their capability, and their limits.
+Some organizations seem to set policy and procedure intentionally to make up for active, engaged management or for management by walking around or an organization where management knows each and every employee, their role, their responsibility, their capability, and their limits.

 You should not count on culture to snap someone into shape.
 Culture is not a management process, culture is a lever for action, not a tool for punishment.
 To counter culture [pun intended] policy arises.
 Reporting structures become formalized.
 Names begin to be replaced by job titles or job codes.

-So, in absence of effective management, culture and cultural policy becomes the panacea for active, engaged management.
+So, in absence of effective management, culture and policy becomes the panacea for active, engaged management.

 Business process re-engineering was the intended intervention to poor process.
-As a radical review, business process re-engineering is to review an end-to-end process, not pieces or departments within who are part of the process.
-If you can not review the process from the input through the final output, you are only adding bureaucracy and process.
+As a radical review, business process re-engineering reviews end-to-end process, not pieces or departments within who are part of the process.
+If you can not review the process from the input through the final output, you only adding bureaucracy and process.

 Organizations should grow and cultivate culture for resiliency, flexibility, rigidity, and flow.
 Selective pruning of employees who no longer fit the future-state culture needs of policy and procedure is necessary and on-going strategy to stay healthy.
 Identify what culture creates and realize competing values can drive your organization out of business.